Now Reading

 So what does a good SaaS sales email look like?
 Have a look at what popular website builder Squarespace has done with their emails.

-This customer’s trial has expired and they’ve now received this email offering a 10% discount, which is another excellent SaaS sales strategy.
-They’ve used convincing copy and a great headline to try and convert that trial user into a paying customer.
+This customer's trial has expired, and they've now received this email offering a 10% discount, which is another excellent SaaS sales strategy.
+They've used convincing copy and a great headline to try and convert that trial user into a paying customer.

-If you really want to optimize your SaaS sales email campaigns, automation is your best friend.
+If you really want to optimize your SaaS sales email campaigns, SaaS automation is your best friend.
 There are tons of programs out there designed to help you achieve this.
 A program like Sendlane, which is designed to automate your email efforts while maintaining a personal touch, is a perfect example.

 Don’t sleep on emails.
 They’ll help you go the distance and land that next paying customer.